New Member Eligibility Bylaws (Article III: Members, Section 3 Updated)

 Member Qualifications.
 The qualifications outlined below are considered to be minimum standards.
 Chapters may set higher membership standards provided that academic qualifications are the essential criteria.
 Discrimination in membership selection that is based on race, color, creed, religion, gender, national origin or ancestry, age, sexual orientation, or disability is prohibited.

-- are full-time students enrolled in a professional pharmacy program that is (fully) accredited by the Accreditation Council for Pharmacy Education (ACPE), or the Canadian Council for the Accreditation of Pharmacy Programs, and
+- are full-time students enrolled in a professional pharmacy program with Accreditation Status from the Accreditation Council for Pharmacy Education (ACPE), or the Canadian Council for the Accreditation of Pharmacy Programs, and

-- have completed no less than one-half of the required professional didactic course work as defined for their degree, and
+- have completed no less than one-half of the required pre-Advanced Pharmacy Practice Experience (pre-APPE) professional course work as defined for their degree, and

-- The chapter shall base the determination of the highest 20 percent upon class size at the time those students become eligible for membership in the Rho Chi Society.
-If the 20 percent calculation results in a fraction, the number should be rounded up or down to the nearest whole number.
+NOTE: If the 20 percent calculation results in a fraction, the number should be rounded up or down to the nearest whole number.
 Once the class size is determined, the number may not be increased or decreased due to addition, attrition, or early graduation.
 In exceptional circumstances, e.g., an arithmetic tie that cannot otherwise be resolved, a chapter may petition the National Office for an exception providing clear explanation for consideration of the request.
-Such petition is to be signed by both the Chapter Advisor and the Dean, or designee, of the college or university.
+Such petition is to be signed by both the Chapter Advisor and the Dean, or designee, of the school/college or university,

 - have been certified eligible for membership by the dean of the pharmacy school or the dean’s designee.
 The dean or the dean’s designee shall certify that candidates have no known disciplinary action for academic dishonesty, misconduct, or unprofessional behavior.

-- have completed no less than one-half of the required professional didactic course work as defined for their degree with the stipulation outlined in Section 3. a) 2. above, and
+- have completed no less than one-half of the required pre-APPE professional course work as defined for their degree with the stipulation outlined in Section 3. a) 2. above, and

 - have maintained a professional GPA of 3.5 or higher on a 4.0 scale in post-baccalaureate course work, and